occipital/django-content-settings/docs/template_types.md

 - **template_args_default**: (Optional) A dictionary that converts an array of arguments, with which the function is called, into a dictionary passed as context to the template.
 To set required arguments, import `required` from `content_settings.types.template` and use it as a value.
 - **template_static_data**: (Optional) A dictionary of additional values that can be passed to the template from global env (not as arguments to the function).
 It can also be a function
-- **template_static_includes** (default: `('CONTENT_SETTINGS', 'SETTINGS')`) - by default both `content_settings` and `settings` are included in context, but by adjusting this tuple you can change that.
+- **template_static_includes** (default: `('CONTENT_SETTINGS', 'SETTINGS')`) - by default, both `content_settings` and `settings` are included in context, but by adjusting this tuple, you can change that.

-`SimpleCallTemplate` is not covered here but it is a base for `SimpleEval` and `SimpleExec`, that are covered here.
+`SimpleCallTemplate` is not covered here, but it is a base for `SimpleEval` and `SimpleExec`, which are covered here.

 ### DjangoTemplateHTML(HTMLMixin, DjangoTemplate)

 Same as `DjangoTemplate` but will be rendered and previewed as HTML.
-In template it will be rendered as safe.
+In the template, it will be rendered as safe.

 ### DjangoTemplateNoArgs(GiveCallMixin, DjangoTemplate)

-Same as `DjangoTemplate` but it does not require calling for rendering.
+Same as `DjangoTemplate`, but it does not require calling for rendering.
 Example:

 ```python
 AVATAR = DjangoTemplateNoArgs("""<img src="{{SETTINGS.STATIC_URL}}test.png" />""")
 ```

-In code you don't need to call function for rendering template, intead the template will be rendered everytime you get access in the setting attribute:
+In code, you don't need to call the function to render the template.
+Instead, the template will be rendered every time you get access to the setting attribute:

 ```python
 content_settings.AVATAR # <img src="/static/test.png" />